pull-fiction/make-crops-not-war/index.md

 ## How production changes

-We will get now in even more detail, as just knowing that the production increased is not enough.
-How does it change?
+We will get now in even more detail, analyzing how production changes.
 Do all the different crops change in the same way, to the same amount?

 Here is a plot depicting the **growth**, given in percentage, of **different kind of crops** through the war years.
 To scale the production of different crops we used the *MinMax transformation* for all the crops that do not have missing values during 1975-1990.
 This means that the crop with the highest production has a value of 1, and the others are represented as a percentage of it.
-After that we picked only top-10 crops in the boundary years for the sake of clarity.
+After that, we picked only top-10 crops in the boundary years for the sake of clarity.
 Hence, the scores on the Y-axis indicates the percentage of the specific crop production relative to the maxim value (Orange production in 1990).
 Moreover, to overcome the noise introduced by the natural crop cyclic variation, the plot is on a *quinquennial base*.

 <div class="flourish-embed" data-src="visualisation/1126355"></div>